-Heading past early to mid-June, however, will cause some growers to go ahead and replant to other crops rather than wait any longer for insurance decisions.
-As is the case with any crop, often replant decisions are made on insufficient information and emotion, and tearing up a stand that in fact still has respectable yield potential is a mistake to avoid.
-Dr. Randy Boman, Texas AgriLife Extension Service cotton agronomist, Lubbock, suggests producers may find it appropriate to retain surviving cotton stands with as low as 1.5 healthy plants per foot of row, particularly if the remaining stand is uniformly spaced (see references below).
+Moving past early to mid-June, however, will cause some growers to go ahead and replant to other crops rather than wait any longer for insurance decisions.
+As is the case with any crop, sometimes replant decisions are made on insufficient information and emotion, and tearing up a stand that in fact still has respectable yield potential is a mistake to avoid.
+Dr. Mark Kelley, Texas AgriLife Extension Service cotton agronomist, Lubbock, suggests producers may find it appropriate to retain surviving cotton stands with as low as 1.5 healthy plants per foot of row, particularly if the remaining stand is uniformly spaced (see references below).

 There is adequate time to replant to other crops, so that shouldn't factor in terminating a questionable cotton stand.
-Numerous options are readily available through at least July 1.
-As usual, cotton herbicides, goals of the producer, and production economics will dictate which crop may be more suitable to a particular situation.
+Numerous replant options are readily available through early July.
+As usual, cotton herbicides, goals of the producer, available equipment for other crops, and production economics will dictate which crop may be more suitable to a particular situation.
 As planting dates move toward late June, however, maturity class (shorter) will increasingly become a consideration for some replant crops such as grain sorghum.